 SECTION 8E(4) SUGGESTED REVISIONS FROM JULY 15 MEETING

-(4) A policy that provides coverage for each insured person for cancer-only coverage or in combination with one or more other specified diseases on an expense incurred basis for services, supplies, care and treatment of cancer, in amounts not in excess of the usual and customary charges, with a deductible amount not in excess of $[X], and an overall aggregate benefit limit of not less than $[X] and a benefit period of not less than three (3) years shall provide at least the following minimum provisions:
+(4) A policy that provides coverage on an expense-incurred basis for cancer-only coverage, or for cancer in combination with one or more other specified diseases, shall provide coverage for each insured person for services, supplies, care and treatment of cancer, consistent with the requirements in this paragraph.

+(a) Coverage may be limited to amounts not in excess of the usual and customary charges, with a deductible amount not in excess of $[X], an overall aggregate benefit limit of not less than $[X], and a benefit period of not less than three (3) years.

+(b) A policy must include at least the minimum benefits specified in this subparagraph.
+Coverage under clauses (i) - (xiv) of this subparagraph may be subject to cost sharing by the insured person not to exceed twenty percent (20%) of covered charges when rendered on an out-patient basis:

-(a) Treatment by, or under the direction of, a licensed physician, surgeon, or other health care professional acting within the scope of their license;
+(i) Treatment by, or under the direction of, a licensed physician, surgeon, or other health care professional acting within the scope of their license;

 Drafting Note: States should review their laws and regulations to determine whether to use the word “acting” or “performing” in Paragraph (3)(a)(ii) above.
 Some states use the word “acting,” while others use the word “performing.”